OpenConext/OpenConext-deploy/README.md

 For installation instructions see [the website](https://docs.vagrantup.com/v2/installation/index.html).

 You will need at least Vagrant 1.7.
 Do not use Vagrant 1.8.5, which contains a bug that makes that the provisioning fails with the message "Warning: Authentication failure.
 Retrying...".
+Also, more recent versions (around 1.9.1) have problems detecting the network devices inside the VM, causing vagrant to fail to connect using ssh.

 To install both with Homebrew: